Titan T3 Power Rack

-It’s highly unlikely you will see many racks with specs like the Titan T3 power rack for under $400, I have no idea how they produce such a great rack for this price but they do, and if you’re worried about build quality?
+It’s highly unlikely you will see many racks with specs like the Titan T3 power rack for under $500, I don’t quite know how they produce such a great rack for this price but they do, and if you’re worried about build quality?
 Don’t!
-This rack is solid, sturdy and made from thick 11 gauge powder coated steel.
+This rack is solid, sturdy, and made from thick 11 gauge powder-coated steel and quality welds.

 This review is for the Titan T3 short rack 82″ currently under $400 priced at Amazon, the T3 comes in a few varieties such as